 Parks and Open Spaces

 King County manages many parks and natural areas within the subarea, each offering unique recreational opportunities and ecological functions.
-Taylor Mountain Forest, located just east of Maple Valley, spans 1,822 acres of diverse landscapes that include dense forests, wetlands, and meandering streams.
-The park offers a variety of recreational experiences, such as hiking, horseback riding, and mountain biking, while serving as an important wildlife corridor for species such as deer, elk, and black bears.
-Similarly, the Black Diamond Open Space, covering more than 1,200 acres, is a popular destination for outdoor enthusiasts, featuring an extensive trail system that supports hiking, horseback riding, and mountain biking.
-This forested area not only provides recreational value but also plays a critical role in protecting water quality and enhancing regional biodiversity.
+Taylor Mountain Forest, located just east of Maple Valley, spans 1,822 acres of diverse landscapes that include dense forests, wetlands, riverine systems, and meandering streams.
+Area parks offer a variety of recreational experiences, such as hiking, walking paths, horseback bridleways, ATV and dirt bike riding, and mountain biking, while serving as an important wildlife corridor for species such as coyote, deer, elk, lynx, cougar, and black bear.
+Similarly, the Black Diamond Open Space, covering more than 1,200 acres, is a popular destination for outdoor enthusiasts, featuring extensive trail systems that support an active outdoor lifestyle.

+Forested areas not only provide recreational value but also play a critical role in protecting water quality and enhancing regional biodiversity.

-Lake Desire Natural Area, situated near the north subarea boundary, is a tranquil retreat surrounded by wetlands and forested landscapes.
-The area offers walking trails, birdwatching opportunities, and recreational activities such as fishing and non-motorized boating, making it a valuable resource for passive recreation and environmental preservation.
-Additionally, Landsburg Park and Natural Area, located near the Cedar River, provides access to scenic hiking trails and river-based activities like fishing and kayaking.
-Its strategic position within the Cedar River watershed underscores its importance in maintaining water quality and supporting salmon habitat.
+The near 400-acre Lake Desire Natural Area is situated near the north subarea boundary.
+It is a tranquil retreat surrounded by wetlands, marshes, lakes and forested landscapes.
+The area offers walking trails, birdwatching opportunities, and recreational activities such as mountain biking, fishing and eco-friendly boating, making it a valuable resource for passive recreation and environmental preservation.

+Additionally, the Landsburg Park and Natural Area is located near the Cedar River.
+It provides access to scenic hiking trails and river-based activities like fishing, tubing and kayaking.
+The park’s strategic position within the Cedar River watershed is pivotal in the importance of maintaining water quality and supporting salmon habitat in the unincorporated areas of King County.

 An extensive trail network further enhances connectivity and accessibility across the subarea, linking communities to parks, open spaces, and natural features.
 The Cedar River Trail, a 17.3-mile paved and gravel pathway, follows the course of the Cedar River from Renton through Maple Valley, offering scenic vistas and opportunities for walking, running, and cycling.
-As a major regional corridor, the trail connects to other key routes, facilitating non-motorized transportation and recreation across King County.
+As a major regional corridor, the Cedar River trail connects to other key routes, facilitating non-motorized transportation and recreation across southeast King County.
 The developing Green-to-Cedar River Trail aims to create an interconnected pathway linking the Cedar River Trail to the Green River Trail, enhancing recreational access and providing a seamless connection between urban and rural areas.

 Water Features

 The Cedar River, a prominent natural feature, provides essential habitat for salmon and other aquatic species, supporting critical life cycles and contributing to biodiversity.
-As a key waterway, it plays a significant role in regional water quality and flood management efforts, helping to regulate stormwater runoff and provide clean drinking water to the city of Seattle.
-In addition to its ecological importance, the Cedar River offers popular recreational activities, such as fishing, kayaking, and nature observation, drawing visitors who seek to experience its natural beauty.
+As a key waterway, it plays a significant role in regional water quality and flood management efforts, helping to regulate stormwater runoff and provide clean drinking water to the cities of Renton and Seattle.
+In addition to its ecological importance, the Cedar River offers popular recreational activities, such as fishing, kayaking, tubing, and nature observation, drawing visitors who seek to experience its natural beauty.

-The Green River, flowing along the western edge of the subarea, works together with the Cedar River to help regulate how water moves through the region, including river flows, groundwater, and overall water levels.
-It serves as an essential water source and provides opportunities for recreational activities, such as fishing, kayaking, and wildlife observation.
+The Green River, flowing along the entire southeastern edge of the subarea, works together with the Cedar River and other riverine systems to help regulate water movement through the region, including river flows, groundwater, and overall water levels.
+It serves as an essential water source and provides opportunities for recreational activities, such as angling, kayaking, floating, and wildlife observation.